Turkey's Erdogan offers to host peace summit with Russia during Ukraine's Zelensky's visit - ExBulletin

 Ukraine remains determined not to engage directly with Russia in peace talks, and Zelensky has repeatedly said that the initiative for peace negotiations should lie with the invaded country.

-Zelensky said any peace negotiations must align with a 10-point plan he has previously suggested, which includes food security, restoring Ukraine's territorial integrity, withdrawing Russian troops, release of all prisoners, a tribunal for those responsible for the aggression and security guarantees for Ukraine.
+Zelensky said any peace negotiations must align with a 10-point plan he previously suggested, which include food security, the restoration of the territorial integrity of Ukraine, the withdrawal of Russian troops, the release of all prisoners, the creation of a court for those responsible for the aggression and security guarantees for Ukraine.

 Any proposal to resolve this war must begin with the formula proposed by the state defending its land and its people, he said.
 We want a just peace.